loading...

 How Do I Use The App?

 You start by typing in the weight and reps for the last challenging set you did of an exercise.
-This doesn't need to be exact, as the system will quickly take you to the limits of your body.
+This doesn't need to be exact, as the system will quickly converge on your present level and keep your body challenged with every workout.

 What Do the Numbers in the Center of the Circles Mean?